 Critics say that even Jesus would have hard time convincing Jehovah's Witnesses they are wrong because their loyalties belong to the organization rather than to God alone.
 We know this is true when we look at their baptismal vows.
 Notice the difference between Christian baptism and baptism as a Jehovah's Witness in this article: Should I Get Baptized?

 ' “Babylon the Great,” the world empire of false religion, has brought little comfort to the masses.
-On the contrary, by means of “the wine of her fornication,” she has made multitudes stagger in spiritual confusion. ' WT Jan 15, 2008, Article: “Keep Watching the Ministry Which You Accepted in the Lord”, par 6.
+On the contrary, by means of “the wine of her fornication,” she has made multitudes stagger in spiritual confusion. ' Watchtower Jan 15, 2008, Article: “Keep Watching the Ministry Which You Accepted in the Lord”, par 6.

 Is it true that all of us who are not Jehovah's Witnesses are puppets of Satan?
 Are we staggering 'in spiritual confusion'?
 Has our faith in God brought us 'little comfort'?
 Of course not!
 See Unhappy Jehovah's Witnesses